Umuzi-org/ACN-syllabus/content/k8s/fluxcd/helmrepository-source/_index.md

   namespace: flux-system
 stringData:
   username: admin
-  password: Harbor54321
+  password: ******
 ```

-Yes I know plain text password in the github but we aren't doing SOPS encryption or vault in this course&#x20;
+Yes I know plain text password in the github but we aren't doing SOPS encryption or vault in this course

+Make sure your helmrepository shows

+`kubectl -n flux-system get helmrpository'